puppetlabs/puppet-docs/source/pe/3.0/install_basic.markdown

 This role should be installed on **one node.** It should usually run on its own dedicated server, but can also run on the same server as the puppet master.
 The console server can:

-* Serve the console web interface, with which administrators can directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, and invoke MCollective agent actions.
+* Serve the console web interface, with which administrators can directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, and invoke orchestration actions.
 * Collect reports from, and serve node information to the puppet master.

 #### Console Database